Subscription Cancellation Flow: Save 15-25% of Subscribers (With Examples)

 Growth at Codecademy, $10M → $50M ARR

 A cancellation flow intercepts that moment — not to trap people, but to understand why they're leaving and offer a solution if one exists.
-The best cancellation flows save 15-25% of subscribers who would have otherwise cancelled.
+The best flows save 15-25% of would-be cancellers.
 For a business with 5% monthly churn, that's the difference between losing 46% of your subscriber base per year and losing 35%.
+(Not sure where you stand?
+Try our churn rate calculator.)

 This guide covers exactly how to build a cancellation flow that actually works — the survey design, the reason-specific offers, the tools, and the specific numbers you should expect.